CloudLabsAI-Azure/AIW-DevOps/Challenges/Prerequisites/Readme.md

 1. Now, Open your GitHub Codespace
 2. In the terminal type `pwsh`
 3. Then run `.workshop/setup.ps1` which will ask for:
-    1. The location of your repository - Provide a value in the following format: https://github.com/github-cloudlabsuser-000/CodeToCloud-Source.
+    1. **Github reporitory url**: The location of your repository - Provide a value in the following format: https://github.com/github-cloudlabsuser-000/CodeToCloud-Source.
 Make sure to replace 000 with the number of your github repo
-    2. Your GitHub Personal Access Token with the following scopes (see instructions below):
+    2. **Github Token**: Your GitHub Personal Access Token with the following scopes (see instructions below):
        * repo
        * read:packages
        * write:packages
        * read:org
        * workflow
-    3. The name of your Azure DevOps organization - Provide **odluserUniqueID**, by replacing UniqueId with the value from the **Environment details-> Azure Credentials** tab
+    3. **Azure DevOps Organization**: The name of your Azure DevOps organization - Provide **odluserUniqueID**, by replacing UniqueId with the value from the **Environment details-> Azure Credentials** tab
-    4. Your Azure DevOps Personal Access Token with the following scopes:
+    4. **Azure DevOps Token**: Your Azure DevOps Personal Access Token with the following scopes:
        * Work Items: Read & Write
        * Build: Read & Execute
        * Project & Team: Read, Write & Manage
-    5. The name of the Project in Azure DevOps.
+    5. **Azure DevOps Project Name**: The name of the Project in Azure DevOps.
 The project will be automatically created if it doesn't exist yet.
 If the students must use pre-created projects, make sure they are using the Basic Process for Azure Boards - Provide the name that you provided at the time of creation.
 As per the instructions, it will be in this format: CodeToCloudWorkshop-UniqueId
-    6. Your unique suffix (short, only lower case letters).
+    6. **Student**: Your unique suffix (short, only lower case letters).
 This will be used to create the name of the resource group and resources in Azure. - Provide the UniqueID.
 Get the UniqueID value from the **Environment details-> Azure Credentials** tab, Suppose the UniqueID is 296566 the name of the forked repository should be CodeToCloud-Source-296566
     7. Whether to create/recreate work items in Azure Boards to which the commits and pull-requests will be linked - Provide Yes

 4. A local `settings.json` file has been created in the `.workshop` folder and is automatically ignored by git. **DO NOT COMMIT THIS TO YOUR REPO!**